MicrosoftDocs/windows-dev-docs/terminal/get-started.md

 ## Configuration

 If you want to customize the settings of your Terminal, you can click on the settings button in the dropdown menu.
 This will open the settings.json file in your default JSON text editor.
-This is a Windows OS setting that you can configure to choose which application will open your settings file.
+The application that opens is defined in your Windows OS settings.

 ## Troubleshooting

 If you encounter any difficulties using the Terminal, reference the [Troubleshooting page](./troubleshooting.md).
-If you find any bugs or have a feature request, you can click the feedback button in the dropdown menu of the Terminal to go to the [GitHub page](https://github.com/microsoft/terminal) where you can file a new issue.
+If you find any bugs or have a feature request, you can click the feedback link in the About menu of the Terminal to go to the [GitHub page](https://github.com/microsoft/terminal) where you can file a new issue.